evkx/evkx.github.io/content/models/audi/e-tron_gt/rs_e-tron_gt_performance/_index.md

 #### First row seats

-There are three seat types you can choose from for the front row in the Audi RS e-tron GT performance.
+For the front row, the Audi RS e-tron GT performance offers three different seat types to choose from, catering to a range of comfort and style preferences.

 The following functionalities are available on the **sport** seat.